IronBox/antisqli-core/README.md

 ## Usage
-How you use the AntiSQLi Library depends largely on the provider class that you are using to perform your SQL queries.
+How you use the AntiSQLi Library depends on the provider class that you are using to perform your SQL queries.
 Here is a table to help guide you to the appropriate extensions and helper classes to use:

 Provider Class | Use AntiSQLi Class.Method | Namespace to Import
 --- | --- | ---